patutin/SemanticKernelWorkshop/Tasks/Task1.md

 Now you have successfully set up the SemanticKernelWorkshop project.
 Feel free to explore, modify, and build upon it for your Semantic Kernel workshop.

-## Step 2.
+### Step 2.
+Calling Azure OpenAI API
+- **2.1 Create your first call to Azure OpenAI LLM model**:
+  -  Develop code to make the initial request to the Azure OpenAI LLM model using SemanticKernel.
+Ask the Azure OpenAI to provide the top 10 best dishes in the world.
+  -  Add a parameter to your prompt and ask the top 10 dishes in the county you pass as a parameter.
+  -  Replace the gpt35-turbo model with gpt4-32k model, call the same prompt, and check the results.
+  -  Add ChatHistory to your conversation with LLM.

+### Step 3.
 HuggingFace: Register and Get an API Key

 1. **Register or Login:**
    - Visit the Hugging Face website: [https://huggingface.co/](https://huggingface.co/)